 Overall TOEFL Pronunciation Score: 90/100 — Intelligible

 This student shows clear effort and fluency.
-Their speech is understandable with only a few distracting pronunciation variations.
+Their speech is understandable with only a few distracting pronunciation variations, the kind of detail that the AI scoring engine that listens to your speech picks up on.
 According to the TOEFL Speaking rubric, this falls in the "intelligible" range—meaning the speaker has an accent, but it doesn't interfere with communication.

 Here’s a sentence-by-sentence analysis: